Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 It was an assault on the nose when he alighted from the ground vehicle.
 Manure, rich topsoil, ripe nava, animal musk, a dusty cereal smell with damp undertones coming from the huge drying silos…the scents of hard-working and unwashed humans and gao, various lubricants, solvents, agricultural chemicals…

-And, a rather more *pure* note in the middle of it all, a sleek little silverfur in neat clothes cleaned in perfumed laundry detergent, and who may as well have had the word “aide” branded on his forehead.
+And, a rather more *pure* note in the middle of it all, a sleek little silverfur in neat clothes cleaned in perfumed laundry detergent, and who may as well have had the word "aide" branded on his forehead.

 Impressively, the small male didn’t smell in the least bit discomfited by Kiidaa’s presence.
 Instead, he looked up, considered their guest, and nodded with the air of somebody mentally ticking a list.

-“Our Father will be arriving shortly, along with Our Mother.
+"Our Father will be arriving shortly, along with Our Mother.
 They will meet with you in the bungalow.
-Please follow me.”
+Please follow me."

 He did, nose sniffing this way and that.
 Lots of familiar yet clashing scents, here: staples of gaoian farming, herbs from earth, some others he’d never encountered…